AndyHoang/nye_cache_py/README.md

 - [x] Interface similar with TTLCache
 - [X] Reuse cache if one expected exception happened when calling the main function
 - [x] Install with pip using test pypi repo
-- [ ] Run CI/CD action in github
+- [x] Run CI/CD action in github
+- [x] Integrate auto bump version command

+###  Version 0.2.x

 - [ ] Support expect multi exception at same time
 - [ ] Improve unittest to ensure staled data will be removed if fresh data come

-###  Version 0.2.x

 - [ ] Improve unittest by not using sleep to wait for cache expire
 - [ ] Staled data should obey max size logic too